United Natural Foods (NYSE:UNFI) Issues FY 2021 Earnings Guidance

-United Natural Foods (NYSE:UNFI) updated its FY 2021 earnings guidance on Wednesday.
-The company provided EPS guidance of $3.550-3.550 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.420.
-The company issued revenue guidance of $27 billion-27 billion, compared to the consensus revenue estimate of $27.21 billion.
+United Natural Foods (NYSE:UNFI) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+The company provided EPS guidance of $3.550-$3.550 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.420.
+The company issued revenue guidance of $27 billion-$27 billion, compared to the consensus revenue estimate of $27.21 billion.

-Several equities analysts recently commented on the stock.
-Northcoast Research raised shares of United Natural Foods from a neutral rating to a buy rating and set a $42.00 price objective for the company in a research report on Friday, June 11th.
-TheStreet raised shares of United Natural Foods from a c rating to a b- rating in a research report on Thursday, March 11th.
-MKM Partners increased their price objective on shares of United Natural Foods from $36.00 to $46.00 in a research report on Thursday, March 11th.
-BMO Capital Markets increased their price objective on shares of United Natural Foods from $33.00 to $36.00 and gave the company a market perform rating in a research report on Friday.
-Finally, Zacks Investment Research upgraded shares of United Natural Foods from a hold rating to a buy rating and set a $44.00 price target on the stock in a report on Thursday, June 3rd.
-Two research analysts have rated the stock with a sell rating, five have given a hold rating and four have issued a buy rating to the company.
-The stock presently has an average rating of Hold and a consensus target price of $30.11.
+United Natural Foods (NYSE:UNFI) last released its earnings results on Tuesday, June 8th.
+The company reported $0.94 earnings per share for the quarter, beating analysts’ consensus estimates of $0.88 by $0.06.
+The business had revenue of $6.62 billion during the quarter, compared to the consensus estimate of $6.81 billion.
+United Natural Foods had a net margin of 0.59% and a return on equity of 18.27%.
+The company’s revenue for the quarter was down 5.9% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $1.40 EPS.
+On average, sell-side analysts predict that United Natural Foods will post 3.49 earnings per share for the current fiscal year.

-In other United Natural Foods news, COO Eric A. Dorne sold 10,757 shares of the firm’s stock in a transaction on Monday, May 17th.
-The stock was sold at an average price of $38.00, for a total value of $408,766.00.
-Following the transaction, the chief operating officer now owns 24,765 shares in the company, valued at approximately $941,070.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Steven Spinner sold 50,000 shares of the firm’s stock in a transaction on Thursday, May 6th.
-The shares were sold at an average price of $35.50, for a total value of $1,775,000.00.
-Following the completion of the transaction, the chief executive officer now owns 268,875 shares in the company, valued at approximately $9,545,062.50.
+In other news, COO Eric A. Dorne sold 10,757 shares of United Natural Foods stock in a transaction on Monday, May 17th.
+The stock was sold at an average price of $38.00, for a total transaction of $408,766.00.
+Following the sale, the chief operating officer now directly owns 24,765 shares in the company, valued at approximately $941,070.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CEO Steven Spinner sold 50,000 shares of United Natural Foods stock in a transaction on Thursday, May 6th.
+The stock was sold at an average price of $35.50, for a total value of $1,775,000.00.
+Following the sale, the chief executive officer now owns 268,875 shares in the company, valued at $9,545,062.50.
 The disclosure for this sale can be found here.
-Insiders sold a total of 232,271 shares of company stock worth $8,843,557 in the last 90 days.
-2.00% of the stock is currently owned by insiders.
+Over the last 90 days, insiders have sold 240,271 shares of company stock worth $9,136,357.
+Company insiders own 2.00% of the company’s stock.

 About United Natural Foods